truecoach/styleguides/ux-dev/class-naming-conventions.md

 #### Scoping States

-An state class should not typically be styled globally: a modal with `.is-open` requires different styles from an accordion section with `.is-open`; a form with `.has-error` needs different styles from a baseball player's stat-sheet with `.has-error`.
+A state class should not typically be styled globally: a modal with `.is-open` requires different styles from an accordion section with `.is-open`; a form with `.has-error` needs different styles from a baseball player's stat-sheet with `.has-error`.

 ```scss
 .nav__link {